Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: The Robustness of Sampling to Noise

 where the first inequality is by $q\leq 1/2$, the second inequality is by $1-2q=2/n^{\omega(1)}$ and $1-q \geq 1/2$, and the last is by $m=O(poly(n))$.
 Thus, $\mathrm{P}(\sum^{m-1}_{j=0}\sum_{i=2nj+1}^{2nj+2}Z_i \leq m)>1/3\cdot \mathrm{P}(\sum^{m-1}_{j=0}\sum_{i=2nj+1}^{2nj+2}Z_i > m)$, which implies that

 By applying Eqs.~(\refeq{mid-eq1}) and~(\refeq{mid-eq2}) to Eq.~(\refeq{mid-eq3}), we get

 Let $c=16$ and $l=n/128$.
 For any $n-l\leq k<n$,

 i.e., the condition of Lemma~\ref{onemax-noise-lower} holds.
-Thus, the expected number of iterations is $2^{\Omega(n/128)}$, and the expected running time is exponential. \end{proof}
+Thus, the expected number of iterations is $2^{\Omega(n/128)}$, and the expected running time is exponential. \end{myproof}

+For one-bit noise, we show that using sampling with $m =4n^3$ is sufficient to make the (1+1)-EA solve OneMax in polynomial time.

-\begin{theorem} For the (1+1)-EA on OneMax under one-bit noise, if using sampling with $m =4n^3$, the expected running time is polynomial. \end{theorem} \begin{proof} It is easy to verify that the expectation of $f^n(x^j)$ (i.e., $\mathrm{E}(f^n(x^j))$) under one-bit noise is as same as that under bit-wise noise $(p,\frac{1}{n})$.
-Thus, the proof can be finished as same as that of Theorem~\ref{theo-onemax-sampling-upper1}. \end{proof}
+\begin{theorem} For the (1+1)-EA on OneMax under one-bit noise, if using sampling with $m =4n^3$, the expected running time is polynomial. \end{theorem} \begin{myproof} It is easy to verify that the expectation of $f^n(x^j)$ (i.e., $\mathrm{E}(f^n(x^j))$) under one-bit noise is the same as that under bit-wise noise $(p,\frac{1}{n})$.
+Thus, the proof can be finished in the same way as that of Theorem~\ref{theo-onemax-sampling-upper1}. \end{myproof}

+From the above analysis, we can intuitively explain why sampling is always effective for bit-wise noise $(p,\frac{1}{n})$ and one-bit noise, while it fails for bit-wise noise $(1,q)$ when $q=1/2-1/n^{\omega(1)}$ or $q\geq 1/2$.
+For two solutions $x$ and $y$ with $f(x) > f(y)$, if under bit-wise noise $(p,\frac{1}{n})$ and one-bit noise, the noisy fitness $f^n(x)$ is larger than $f^n(y)$ in expectation, and using sampling will increase this trend and make the probability of accepting the true worse solution $y$ sufficiently small.
+If under bit-wise noise $(1,q)$, when $q=1/2-1/n^{\omega(1)}$, although the noisy fitness $f^n(x)$ is still larger in expectation, the gap is very small (in the order of $1/n^{\omega(1)}$) and a polynomial sample size is not sufficient to make the probability of accepting the true worse solution $y$ small enough; when $q\geq 1/2$, the noisy fitness $f^n(x)$ is smaller in expectation, and using sampling will increase this trend and it obviously does not work.